dargilboa/mdma/README.md

 #### Mutual information estimation

-Generate data from a multivariate gaussian, fit the joint density using MDMA and estimate the mutual information between subsets of variables:
+Generate data from a multivariate Gaussian, fit the joint density using MDMA and estimate the mutual information between subsets of variables:

 ```
 python3 MI_estimation.py